Last Updated on October 19, 2022 by Michelle Ball

 Do regular rules of “evidence” for court trials apply in school expulsion hearings?

-Am I entitled to all evidence the school has against my child before the expulsion hearing?
+Are parents entitled to all evidence the school has against a student before the expulsion hearing?

 Parents are entitled to all evidence the school will use at the hearing.
-Usually the school or district will provide the evidence to the family at the suspension extension meeting, but if not, it can be requested.
+Usually the school or district will provide the evidence to the family at the suspension extension meeting, but if not, it can be requested pre-hearing and usually comes in the form on an expulsion packet.

 How do I get the school expulsion hearing evidence from the school if it was not given to me?

-Simply request it, preferably in writing and via email.
+Simply request it, preferably in writing via letter and/or email.

-What evidence is needed to expel my child?
+What evidence is needed to expel a student?

-The school should prove the matter with substantial evidence that the student actually committed the acts alleged and they breach the codes.
+The school should prove the expulsion offense with substantial evidence showing the student actually committed the expellable acts alleged and that the student breached applicable the Education Codes.

 What evidence can the school submit at the student’s expulsion hearing?

-They can submit anything they gathered, including statements from students about the allegations, even if the student who gave the statement or testimony does not attend the hearing.
-They can also present witnesses or testimony to support the allegations.
+The school can submit anything they gathered, including statements from students about the allegations, even if a student or witness who gave the statement does not attend the hearing.
+Schools can also present live, or sometimes remote, witnesses or testimony to support the expulsion allegations.

 What is hearsay evidence for purposes of a school expulsion hearing?

-In very rudimentary terms, hearsay evidence is evidence offered to prove something happened from someone not directly testifying or who was not an actual witness to what happened.
+In very rudimentary terms, hearsay evidence in school expulsions is generally evidence offered to prove something happened often from a student not directly testifying or who was not an actual witness to what happened.
 For example, sometimes schools submit statements where students write rumors- the statement and the contents are hearsay.
 [Please note: hearsay is a highly complicated subject and this is not a complete discussion of hearsay or its exceptions]

 What if a student did see something happen, but does not testify at an expulsion hearing?
 Is the student’s written statement hearsay?